 User PLMN.
 This is the planning priority set by the user.

 Operator PLMN.
 This is the PLMN priority set by the mobile operator.

 This is forbidden PLMN.
 In roaming a mobile network try to attach from a PLMN.
 During attach and location, an update is done with the home network HLR.
 If a subscriber is allowed to roam then, HLR sends the subscriber data.
 If a subscriber is not allowed to roam, HLR returns roaming not allowed error.
-In error case roaming plmn is put the forbidden list and FPLMN.
+In case of error, roaming PLMN is put the forbidden list and FPLMN.
 Now next time phone does not try with FPLMN.
 Once a phone is restarted then the list is cleared.

 The PLMN id is derived from the IMSI.
 This never changes while roaming.
 If IMSI is not changing, the HPLMN will not change.

 Visited PLMN.
-The PLMN id is the for roaming network.
+The PLMN id is of the roaming network.

 Equivalent PLMN.
 If a subscriber roams in Home PLMN there is no roaming.
 A Subscriber always sees the signals of the home mobile network operator.
 An operator may not have much coverage, so they do collaborations with other mobile operators, where the roaming will not be applied.
 This is called EPLMN or EHPLMN.
 Subscriber has the impression that he is in his home network.
 E.g The IDEA network in India might not have coverage in some cities.
 There it can use another mobile operator (e.g Airtel).